anthonyrisinger/cga/8/cga+12.md

 - Memory usage: 10-20× traditional representations
 - Numerical stability requires careful implementation

+**Practitioner's Warning**: For any production system, the prohibitive 512-dimensional space and immense computational cost of QGA mean that specialized quadric algorithms or mesh approximations will almost certainly be the superior engineering choice.

 ##### When to Consider QGA

 **Research and specialized applications where QGA offers unique value:**